Spatial birth-death swap chains: Analyzing the running time

 If $\beta_1 (1 - \beta_2) r < 1$, then for the chain without the swap move

 If $\beta_1 (1 - \beta_2) r < 2$, then for the chain where a swap is executed with probability $1/4$,

 \end{theorem}

-Without a swap move, it is possible to prove that the dominated CFTP algorithm runs in polynomial time when $\beta_1 (1 - \beta_2) r < 1$.
-Use of a swap move with 1/4 probability yields a better analysis: for fixed $\beta_2$ and $r$, the algorithm is guaranteed to run in polynomial time over twice the range of $\beta_1$ as before, for $\beta_1 (1 - \beta_2) r < 2$.
-When dominated CFTP runs in polynomial time, the underlying Markov chain is also rapidly mixing.

-Why the value of 1/4 for the probability?
+Why the value of 1$/$4 for the probability?
 This is an artifact of the proof technique.
-The theorem only gives sufficient, not necessary conditions for the algorithm to be fast, and simulation experiments indicate that the algorithm actually takes the fewest steps when the swap moves are used as often as possible (reasons why this is true are noted in the proof of the theorem.)
+The theorem only gives sufficient, not necessary, conditions for the algorithm to be fast, and simulation experiments indicate that the algorithm actually takes the fewest steps when the swap moves are used as often as possible (reasons why this could be true are noted below in the proof of the theorem).

-Theorem~\ref{THM:runtime} has immediate consequences for the expected running time of dominated CFTP.
+Theorem \ref{THM:runtime} has immediate consequences for the expected running time of dominated CFTP.
 Recall that in dCFTP the number of events was doubled each time.
 Say $\prob(U_N(0) \neq L_N(0)) \leq a\exp(-bN),$ and let $T$ be the number of events generated in a call of dCFTP.
 Then for $T \geq t$, dCFTP must have failed on a run of length at least $t / 2$.
 So

-which makes $\mean[T] = O(\ln a / b)$, and the mean running time $O(\beta_1 \lambda(S) (\ln \beta_1 \lambda(S)))$ for the no swap chain when $\beta_1 (1 - \beta_2) r < 1$ and in the $1/4$-swap chain when $\beta_1 (1 - \beta_2) r < 2$.
+which makes $\mean[T] = \mathrm{O}(\ln a / b)$, and the mean running time $\mathrm{O}(\beta_1 \lambda(S) (\ln\beta_1 \lambda(S)))$ for the no swap chain when $\beta_1 (1 - \beta_2) r < 1$ and in the $1/4$-swap chain when $\beta_1 (1 - \beta_2) r < 2$.